-The amount of computing time has to be specified in node hours (wall clock time [hours]physical cores (nodes) of the machine applied for).
-It is the total number of node hours to be consumed within the period of the project.
+The amount of computing time has to be specified in node hours (or alternatively core hours) (wall clock time [hours]\physical cores (nodes) of the machine applied for).
+It is the total number of node (core) hours to be consumed within the twelve months period of the project.

-Please justify the number of node hours you request by providing a detailed work plan and the appropriate technical data on the systems of interest.
+Please justify the number of node (core) hours you request by providing a detailed work plan and the appropriate technical data on the systems of interest.
 Applicants are strongly invited to apply to EuroHPC Benchmark and Development calls.